vxnuaj/HLLM/README.md

   - [X] turn logger to logging on a single dist | or at option for it on parameters.
     - [ ] DDP
       - [X] Fix the all reduce
-      - [ ] Fix Progress Bar
+      - [X] Fix Progress Bar
-      - [ ] Are epochs set right...?
+      - [X] Are epochs set right...?
-    - [ ] FSDP
+    - [X] FSDP
+  - [X] Verify model is learning
-  - [ ] Verify that the model is saving checkpoints locally.
+  - [X] Verify that the model is saving checkpoints locally.
+  - [ ] Verify that the checkpoints are properly saved (reusable).
-  - [ ] Verify that the model is saving logs locally.
+  - [X] Verify that the model is saving logs locally.
-  - [ ] Verify that the model is uploading checkpoints to hugging face.
+  - [X] Verify that the model is uploading checkpoints to hugging face.
-  - [ ] Verify that the checkpoints are proeprly saved (reusable).
-  - [ ] Verify that the model is uploading dataset to hugging face.
+  - [X] Verify that the model is uploading dataset to hugging face.
-  - [ ] Verify that the model is logging to wandb.
+  - [X] Verify that the model is logging to wandb.
+  - [ ] dont want logs to interrupt progress bar, but want to be saved to the .log file.

 - [ ] Prep for Pre-Training

   - [ ] Batch Size - Stress test VRAM to proper batch size for the dataloader_config.json
   - [ ] Figure out final hyperparameters for the LR Schedule based on batch size.